ElliottLandsborough/dog-ceo-api/readme.md

 List 10 random sub breeds.

+### Breed Information

 #### /breed/{breed}

 Get main breed info (data is incomplete, see content folder).

+Note: Most breeds return 404 with message "No info file for this breed exists".
+This is a known limitation.

 #### /breed/{breed}/{breed2}

 Get sub breed info (data is incomplete, see content folder).

+Note: Most sub-breeds return 404 with message "No info file for this breed exists".
+This is a known limitation.

+### Random Images

 #### /breeds/image/random